 Earnwine the priest can be identified chiefly by the term ‘priest’ attached to him, but a number of other features observable in several of the entries in which he appears are suggestive of a single individual.
 He usually occurs holding royal patronage, in one instance as tenant-in-chief, more often as king’s thegn, or occasionally a tenant or protégé of the queen (Edith in 1066, Matilda thereafter); however, at some point after the Norman Conquest he appears also to have entered the service of Roger of Poitou, from whom he held a number of properties.
 In some cases it is possible to see exchanges taking place, as Roger can sometimes be found as the 1086 successor for a few of the lands Earnwine had held in the time of King Edward lying close to ones that Earnwine held from him in 1086.
 Several of Earnwine’s properties were connected with minster churches, either explicitly, as in the cases of Grantham and Stamford, or with a high degree of likelihood, as in the cases of St Paul’s in Bedford, Everingham in the East Riding of Yorkshire, and Winghale in Lincolnshire.
 Indeed, the co-relation between Earnwine’s holdings and some very well-endowed parish churches recorded in the late thirteenth-century Taxatio Papae Nicholai is striking: we can guess that many of these churches would have been substantial pre-Conquest minsters.
 Although some of Earnwine’s properties were assessed at between three and eight carucates, and two of them were very large indeed (Kilham in the East Riding of Yorkshire with its associated vills was assessed at forty carucates, and Beetham in Westmorland with its associated vills at twenty-five carucates), most of his holdings were very small, often only a fraction of a carucate.
-Most of them lay near, though not usually actually on, a major road, sometimes also at a ferry-crossing or near a coastline.
+Most of them lay near, though not usually actually on, a major road, sometimes also at a ferry crossing or near a coastline.
 A certain amount can be ascertained or conjectured about Earnwine’s background and career from Domesday, so we can start by assessing the details we have for these before examining his property ownership in more detail.